not-navyblue/UnHax/README.md

 quantities, as well as some unit promotions that are otherwise exclusive or difficult to obtain, and extra specialist slots.
 Limited to the capital city only, cannot be sold, and is destroyed when the capital falls.
 (Added in v1.0; renamed in v1.1)<br>

-**UnHax Mode - Religion**: a building made specifically for religion-enabled games, generating Faith at large quantities, and allows for immediate founding of Pantheons.
+**UnHax Mode - Religion**: a building made specifically for religion-enabled games, generating Faith at large quantities, and allows for immediate founding and enhancing of religions.
 It has similar limitations as the **Base** building, with an extra caveat of being unbuildable, but can be bought in the capital city once **Base** has been built.
 (Added in v1.1; method of acquisition changed in v1.5)<br>